IVSoftware/add-contact-without-delegate/README.md

 ```
 ___

-The, to optionally make this a multi-purpose Add or Edit form, just overload the `ShowDialog` to accept a `Contact` to preload, and of none is provided clear all the controls to give the user a fresh start.
+Then, to optionally make this a multi-purpose Add or Edit form, just overload the `ShowDialog` to accept a `Contact` to preload, and of none is provided clear all the controls to give the user a fresh start.

 ```
 public partial class AddOrEditContactForm : Form